Jaweria-B/Media-App/README.md

 Contributions are welcome!
 If you have ideas for improvements, feature requests, or find any issues, feel free to open an issue or submit a pull request.

 ## Acknowledgments

+- This project was inspired by the article "[Crafting Engaging Stories with AI: Building an Interactive Media App](https://lablab.ai/t/crafting-engaging-stories-with-ai-building-an-interactive-media-app)" published on lablab.ai.
+I thank the authors for their insightful guidance and ideas that contributed to the development of StoryVerse AI.

 - Special thanks to OpenAI for providing cutting-edge AI models.
 - [Clarifai](https://www.clarifai.com/) for their image recognition capabilities.